By Brandon Madgwick, Consultant at Freethinking

 When we collaborate as a team, we stimulate conversation and discussion.
 We listen more, and so we learn more.
 When we collaborate, we feel included, the team interaction is heightened, and colleagues are engaged and tend to open up more easily.
-Engaging with each other and interacting also builds confidence within the team and this helps to create the maturity a team needs to function in cohesion.
+Engaging with each other and interacting also builds confidence within the team, which helps create the maturity a team needs to function in cohesion.

 Many of us now work in Agile teams (or are on the journey of transforming to Agile teams).
 Today, digital product teams don’t operate in silos, but part of a bigger tribe.
-In order to keep that tribe functional and working at its optimal level, strong collaboration is essential.
+To keep that tribe functional and working at its optimal level, strong collaboration is essential.

-Collaboration can take on many forms: Guild meetups, chapter meetings and structured regular catch-ups, but these should never be limited to once-off or sporadic occasions.
+Collaboration can take on many forms: Guild meetups, chapter meetings and structured, regular catch-ups, but these should never be limited to one-off or sporadic occasions.